akhilmurali/stock-manager/README.md

 The application uses Mongo, Node and Express for server functionality.
 It uses amazon S3 service for image storage and Python for scripting Pi's function.

-The subsequent version will make use of google's cloud vision service and Google's AutoML for detecting raw foods and automating restocking of foods.
+The subsequent version will make use of google's cloud vision service and Google's AutoML for detecting raw foods and automating restocking.

 ### Version
 0.1.0